João Aurélio: Moreirense

 Having turned down the chance to play in Croatia for HNK Hajduk Split, Aurélio moved to Vitória's neighbours Moreirense F.C. on a two-year deal on 20 June 2018.
 In his third appearance, on 27 August, he scored with the last touch of the game to seal a 1–1 home draw with B-SAD.

 Pafos

 On 25 August 2020, the 32-year-old Aurélio left Portugal for the first time, signed for a two-year contract at Pafos FC of the Cypriot First Division on a free transfer.
+He made 57 appearances during his tenure, scoring in the 2–1 home win over Karmiotissa FC on 1 March 2021.

+Return to Nacional

+Aurélio returned to Nacional on 11 June 2022, agreeing to a three-year deal.
+He helped them to promote from the Liga Portugal 2 in his second season.

+Aurélio played his 300th official match with the club on 6 April 2024, in a 2–1 home defeat of AVS Futebol SAD.
+He reached the same figure in the Portuguese main division on 23 August 2025, but in a 1–4 loss against Sporting also at the Estádio da Madeira.

+On 2 June 2026, Aurélio announced his retirement aged 37.

 International career

-After good performances for Nacional, Aurélio was called up to the Portugal under-21 side by Oceano, for the 2011 UEFA European Championship qualifiers.
+After good performances for Nacional, Aurélio was called up to the Portugal under-21 side by Oceano for 2011 UEFA European Championship qualifiers.
 In the 81st minute of the match against Lithuania, he came on as a substitute for S.L.
 Benfica's Fábio Coentrão and headed in the final 4–1 three minutes later.